shashiwadana/ThirdfortNotesApp/README.md

 # Technologies and Reasons:
 Developed using NodeJs and MySQL database.<br>
 Used stored procedures to write sql queries to avoid sql injections and for reusability.<br>
-To handle multiuser environment promised based approach was used.
+To handle multiuser environment, promise based approach was used.